Pugnator/STM32-TIM-calculator/README.md

-  -h, --help     show this help message and exit --period       Calculate the timer period from ARR and PSC --strict       Show only values for timer period without error --top     	 Get only this number of results
+  -h, --help     show this help message and exit --period       Calculate the timer period from ARR and PSC --exact        Show only values giving no error --top     	 Get only this number of results
   --tim          Calculate the timer ARR, PSC for specified clock frequency --arr	         Timer auto-reload value, 16bit